Loïc Dutrieux, Jan Verbesselt, Johannes Eberenz, Dainius Masiliūnas

 Changes pending in Git GUI

-At the top left corner, the Unstaged Changes panel, you can see all the files that changed in your workspace.
-If you click on the name of the file, the main panel will show you what changed since the last commit.
+At the top left corner, the Status panel, you can see all the files that changed in your workspace.
+If you click on the name of the file, the Diff panel will show you what changed in that file since the last commit.
 Unless it is a non-text (data) file, in which case it will just note that something has changed.
 Note: Git is very efficient with storing changes in text files: these diff files are all it stores internally, it does not copy the whole file on each commit.
 However, it does not deal efficiently with non-text files, and thus you should limit the amount and size of such files as much as possible.

-Remember: clicking the name of the file shows the changes you made, clicking the icon of the file stages or unstages the change!
+Git GUI works similarly to Git Cola, but clicking the name of the file shows the changes you made, clicking the icon of the file stages or unstages the change.

 1. Commit changes

 Once you staged the files that you want to commit, you need to fill out the commit message.
 This is a brief description of what changes you made between the last commit and the one you are about to create.
-The first line you enter is the title of the commit, keep that one short.
-Subsequent lines are the description.
-You may notice that the Commit message box does not have a horizontal scrollbar: that is intentional, because your commit message should fit within that box without the need for scrolling.
-Use new lines to break the text.
+The top line (commit summary) is the title of the commit, keep that one short.
+Subsequent lines (extended description) are the description.
+You may notice that there is a character counter at the top right which goes yellow if you exceed 65 characters on a line. that is intentional, because your commit message should fit within 65 characters per line for easy reading on the terminal.
+Use new lines to break longer sentences or paragraphs.

 Next press the Commit button and your commit will be saved locally.
 A commit is like a saved state: you are always able to roll back the contents of your tracked files to the state they were in when you committed the changes.

-Protip: To commit a change from the command line, use git commit.
-If you want to stage all tracked and changed files and commit, use git commit -a.
-To include a message with your commit you can use the commit command with a -m flag, for example: git commit -m “added plots to webapp”.
+To commit a change from the command line, use git commit.
+It will start a command line text editor so that you can write a commit message.
+If you want to stage all tracked and changed files and commit all in one step, use git commit -a.
+To include a message with your commit without using a text editor, you can use the commit command with the -m flag, for example:

 1. Push changes to the server